Katherine-KM/Katherine-KM/README.md

 <h1 align="center">Hi 👋, I'm Katherine</h1>
 <h3 align="center">I am a software engineer dedicated to building and enhancing software to make people's days better, simpler, and more enjoyable.</h3>

 - 🔭 I’m currently working on websites for local businesses.
-[Fade O'Clock Barbershop](https://fadeoclock.netlify.app/)

 - 🌱 I am actively developing my skills **in the MERN stack.**